Bangladesh Ansar: History

-The Ansar force was formed as the "East Pakistan Ansars" by the East Pakistan Ansars Act of 1948, and officially launched on 12 February 1948.
+The Ansar Force was formed as the "East Pakistan Ansars" by the East Pakistan Ansars Act of 1948, and officially launched on 12 February 1948.
 The first director of the Ansar was James Buchanan, a British official appointed by the government of then-Chief Minister of East Bengal Khawaja Nazimuddin.
 The force was placed under the administration of the home ministry of the province of East Bengal (later known as East Pakistan).

 The emphasis was on recruiting in border areas, where Ansars were deployed to interdict smuggling and prevent emigrants from taking valuables out of the country illegally.
 The force grew quickly.
-By early 1949 there were 118,000 Ansars.
-During the Indo-Pakistani War of 1965, the Ansar were deployed to the border areas along with the East Pakistan Rifles to support the Pakistani army.
+By early 1949, there were 118,000 Ansars.
+During the Indo-Pakistani war of 1965, the then East Pakistan Ansar was deployed to the border along with the East Pakistan Rifles to support the Pakistan Army in defending the border.

-Bangladesh War of Liberation
+Bangladesh War of Independence

-During the Bangladesh War of Liberation of 1971, some of the Ansar joined the Bangladesh Forces guerrillas to fight against the Pakistani army while most remained loyal to Pakistan army and committed atrocities.
+During the Bangladesh Independence War of 1971, 40,000 Ansars joined the Bangladesh Forces and joined the guerrillas and assisted the Bengali members of the East Pakistan Police to fight against the Pakistan Army.
 12 Ansar members presented a guard of honour to the Bangladesh government in exile at 8 Theatre road on 17 April 1971.
-As a result, the Ansars were disbanded by the Pakistani government.
+As a result, the Ansar were disbanded by the government of Pakistan.
+A new paramilitary force was then established, the now infamous Razakar militia.